Dylan2020THU/Dylan2020THU.github.io/_pages/about.md

 Services
 ======
-I has been reviewers for the following journals and conferences:
+I have been reviewers for the following journals and conferences:
 1. IEEE International Conference on Communications (ICC)
 2. IEEE Transactions on Wireless Communications (TWC)
 3. IEEE Communications Letters